EPA designates PFOA and PFOS as hazardous substances under CERCLA

 On April 19, 2024, U.S. Environmental Protection Agency (EPA) designated two PFAS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 This final rule designates two widely used PFAS chemicals, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), as hazardous substances under CERCLA.
-This will help ensure that polluters pay to clean up their contamination.
+This will help ensure that polluters pay to clean up contamination from PFAS.

 Exposure to PFAS has been linked to cancers, impacts to the liver and heart, and immune and developmental damage to infants and children.